alainwolf/roll.urown.net/server/mail/postfix.rst

 Where no command-line options are specified, the program uses relevant configuration values from the :file:`main.cf` configuration file.
-Alternatively options can be overridden by command-line parameters like :option:`-o`.
+Alternatively options can be overridden by command-line parameters like `-o`.

 The official documentation website `provides a manual page
 <http://www.postfix.org/master.5.html>`_ online.

 The whole file, as presented below, is also provided for download at